haribo841/haribo841/README.md

 - 👋 Hi, I’m @haribo841
 - 👀 I am interested in the entire field of IT, especially programming
-- 🌱 I’m currently learning C# & C++
+- 🌱 I’m currently learning ABAP, C# & C++
 - 💞️ I’m looking to collaborate on Abituria project
-- 📫 How to reach me: haribo841@gmail.com
+- 📫 How to reach me: haribo84111@gmail.com

 <!---
 haribo841/haribo841 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.